P-Alban/finite_state_machine/README.md

 ```python
 fsm_obj.set_expired('some_key', 3) # time in seconds
 ```
-* Let's see what happened
+* Let's see what happened:
 ```python
 import time